pv shows the progress of data through a pipeline by giving

 Turn the average rate counter on.
 This will display the

-average rate of data transfer so far.
+current average rate of data transfer (default: last 30s,

 -b, --bytes